 Weighing our moulds filled with chocolate!

-After the chocolate has been deposited into the moulds, we transfer the moulds to the vibrating table.
+After the chocolate has been deposited into the moulds, we transfer the moulds to the vibrating conveyor belt.
 This step eliminates air bubbles within the chocolate and creates a uniform bar.

 Cooling and Mould Break Out

 Once the moulds have cooled, we break them out of the moulds and stack them on sheet pans.
 From here they will go to packaging!

 Using a form, fill, and seal machine we wrap each of our bars.

 Placing finished, wrapped bars into lug tubs for inventory and sales!

 Cal Poly Food Science & Nutrition students have been making jam on campus for more than 40 years.
 What began as a food science lab exercise has grown to become a successful student-led commercial enterprise producing more than 15,000 jars annually.
 All products are produced in Bldg 24 in the FSN Pilot Plant where students work on a small-scale processing line.
 Students design, produce, package and market products under the direction of faculty and staff.
 There are currently four jam flavors, but our students are always thinking of new product ideas!